When we were planning our MidAtlantic RV trip, we knew that we wanted to spend a day in Washington, DC.

 Before your scheduled time slot you will need to line up at 15th and Hamilton Streets NW.

-I would suggest bringing snacks and a drink that you can throw away afterward because we waited in line beyond our scheduled time to go in.
+I would suggest bringing snacks and a drink that you can throw away afterward.
+We waited in line beyond our scheduled time to go in.

 Everyone visiting 18 and up is required to present a valid government-issued photo ID.

-( drivers license, military ID, United States or other official government-issued passports) Make sure that your information submitted (e.g. name, date of birth, city, etc.) exactly matches the government-issued photo ID you present when arriving at the White House.
+Make sure that your information submitted exactly matches the government-issued photo ID you present when arriving at the White House.

-You cannot bring any type of bag, purse, or stroller into the White House which could be a challenge if you have small children.
+You cannot bring any type of bag, purse, or stroller into the White House.
+That can be a challenge if you have small children.

-We were fortunate that we were able to keep our backpack and pick it up afterward at the office of our Congress Rep. It is a good distance between the two buildings so you might consider an Uber or a bike share if you don’t want to walk for 25+ minutes.
+We were able to keep our backpack and pick it up afterward at the office of our Congress Rep. It is a good distance between the two buildings.
+You might consider an Uber or a bike share if you don’t want to walk for 25+ minutes.

 You can take pictures with your camera as long as it doesn’t have detachable lenses.